-The attempt to understand G. I. Gurdjieff might seem to be an almost impossible challenge.
+The attempt to understand Gurdjieff might seem to be an almost impossible challenge.
 How do we begin to understand a person who has intentionally chosen to live such an enigmatic life?
 Why did he choose to live the way he lived?

-Explaining Gurdjieff's importance to others is both an invitation to mischief and an opportunity to be sincere.
+Explaining Gurdjieff’s importance to others is both an invitation to mischief and an opportunity to be sincere.
+Why exactly was Gurdjieff important?
+What aspects of his life were the most significant?
+The answers to these questions say more about the storyteller than the story of the man.

 One thing of him can easily be said, he took to heart the advice given to him by his dying grandmother: